Skip Navigation

 19. Day Trading

-Day trading is the practice of buying and selling shares of stock within a single day.
+Day trading is buying and selling securities within the same trading day.

 20. Debt-to-Equity Ratio